myint/perceptualdiff/README.txt

 1.0   - Initial distribution
-1.0.1 - Fixed off by one convolution error and libpng interface to 1.2.8 1.0.2 - [jt] Converted the loading and saving routines to use FreeImage
+1.0.1 - Fixed off by one convolution error and libpng interface to 1.2.8 1.0.2 - [jt] Converted the loading and saving routines to use FreeImage 1.1 - Added colorfactor and downsample options.
+Also always output difference file if requested.
+Always print out differing pixels even if the test passes.